Jupita-io/kotlin/README.md

 ```
 fun dump(text: String, input_id: String)
 fun dump(text: String, input_id: String, dumpListener: DumpListener)
-fun dump(text: String, input_id: String, type: Int, dumpListener: DumpListener)
+fun dump(text: String, input_id: String, message_type: Int, dumpListener: DumpListener)
-fun dump(text: String, input_id: String, type: Int, isCall: Boolean, dumpListener: DumpListener)
+fun dump(text: String, input_id: String, message_type: Int, isCall: Boolean, dumpListener: DumpListener)
 ```

-If the values of `type` and `isCall` are not provided by default the values are considered as `MessageType.Touchpoint` and `false`.
+If the values of `type` and `isCall` are not provided by default the values are considered as `Jupita.TOUCHPOINT` and `false`.
 Thus `text` and the `input_id` are essential when creating a `dump` request.
-To avoid illegal argument error use `MessageType.Touchpoint` or `MessageType.Input` for type.
+To avoid illegal argument error use `Jupita.TOUCHPOINT` or `Jupita.INPUT` for type.

 `DumpListener` is an interface which needs to be implemented to listen to results of the dump call.
 The onSuccess event returns the success message as well as the utterance rating as double.